5 bullet-proof tips to collect strikingly good data – Part 1: Eye tracking

 Ask your respondents about any known impairments in their vision (lazy eye, severe astigmatism, glaucoma etc.) as they might compromise the tracking of the eyes or even make it impossible.
 It is important to obtain that kind of information right at the outset of your study to save your respondents’ time … and yours.

-Get the full list of our best practices in eye tracking research and even more hands-on advice from our experts at iMotions – download our brand-new Pocket Guide to Eye Tracking now to learn all the tricks and push for maximum data quality.
+Get the full list of our best practices in eye tracking research and even more hands-on advice from our experts at iMotions – download our Pocket Guide to Eye Tracking now to learn all the tricks and push for maximum data quality.

 Stay tuned for next week’s tips on how to acquire best-possible data with facial expression analysis in lab settings.